kentimsit/cronos-wallet-connections/README.md

 ## Project creation

-This project was created with `npx create-next-app@latest` and it is based on [this tutorial](https://abhik.hashnode.dev/series/nextxweb3).
+This project was created with `npx create-next-app@latest`.

 Project creation: